 - Use your ceiling fan to your advantage.
 Your ceiling fan actually has two settings: one to circulate air and keep you cooler, and the other to displace warm air that settles near the ceiling and keep you warmer.
 Keeping your air conditioning unit closer to the outside temperature and compensating with your ceiling fan can help save you money on your electric bill throughout the year.

 - Change your A/C unit’s air filters about once a month to keep it running as efficiently as possible.
-(Check and see if your property manager does this for you!)
+(Your property might do this for you, check your lease!)

 - Make sure doors and windows are sealed tightly around all edges to prevent warm/cold air from leaking into your home.
 If your doors or windows are leaking air, additional weather stripping can sometimes help seal them up.
 You can even use a towel or blanket to block air infiltration.
 Sealing air leaks can save as much as 15-30% on energy bills.

 - Throughout the year the keep your thermostat as close to the outside temperature as possible.
 Each degree that you can stand to raise or lower your thermostat will result in noticeable savings.

 - Wash clothes in cold water rather than hot water.

 - Replace incandescent bulbs with compact fluorescent or LED bulbs.
 There is a small upfront cost here, but this bulb will pay for themselves in savings over about a few months time.